Emerald Brochis - Brochis splendens

 Aquarium Category: Community Fish

-Emerald Brochis are peaceful, active and suitable for calm community aquariums.
-Good tank mates include medium tetras, rasboras, peaceful barbs, gouramis, livebearers in compatible water, dwarf cichlids, bristlenose plecs and other gentle community species.
+Emerald Brochis are peaceful bottom-dwelling community fish.
+Suitable tank mates include peaceful tetras, rasboras, rainbowfish, danios, livebearers in compatible water, dwarf cichlids with care, bristlenose plecs, Otocinclus and other calm community species.

 Feeding:

-Emerald Brochis are omnivorous bottom-feeders and should be fed directly.
-Offer quality sinking catfish pellets, bottom-feeder tablets, fine granules and sinking wafers as the staple.
-Supplement with frozen or live foods such as bloodworm, daphnia, cyclops, brineshrimp, tubifex and finely chopped worms.
-They will pick up some leftover food, but they should never be expected to live only on scraps from other fish.
+Emerald Brochis are omnivorous bottom feeders and need a varied sinking diet.
+Offer quality sinking catfish pellets, bottom-feeder tablets, soft granules and small wafers as the staple diet.
+Supplement with frozen or live foods such as bloodworm, daphnia, cyclops, brineshrimp, tubifex, mosquito larvae and finely chopped earthworm.

 Behaviour in the Aquarium: